mskilab-org/fishHook/README.md

 ## FishHook Extras: Subsetting
+The fishHook object can be subseted in the following way:

+    fish[i,j,k,l]

+where:
-The fishHook obeject can be subseted in the following way: fish[i,j,k,l] where: i is a vector indicating which targets to keep, j is a vector indicating which events to keep, k is a vector indicating which covariates to keep, and l is a vector indicating which eligible regions to keep Here are some examples to play with using the previous fish object
+* i is a vector indicating which targets to keep,
+* j is a vector indicating which events to keep,
+* k is a vector indicating which covariates to keep, and
+* l is a vector indicating which eligible regions to keep

+Here are some examples to play with using the previous fish object